 Enter Deark (free and open source), a command-line utility that can decode files in one format and convert them into another.

-I dropped deark.exe into the same folder as my QuickBasic game and the relevant .VGA files and entered the following command:
+I dropped deark.exe into the same folder as my QuickBasic game (and that of the relevant .VGA files) and entered the following command:

 deark name_of_file.vga -opt bsave:fmt=wh16